 - Zero scent

 - Fast delivery (I can’t speak for The Ordinary shipping times, since I got mine from ASOS)

 - Didn’t have much effect to my other spots

-Even though this product had more pros than cons, I’m not sure if I would re-purchase due to the fact I was hoping this to work better.
+Even though The Ordinary Salicylic Acid had more pros than cons, I’m not sure if I would re-purchase due to the fact I was hoping this to work better.
 I’ve only been using this for about 2 and a half weeks, so going to stick at it for now and still use it in my skin care routine.
 You never know, I suddenly may fall head over heels for this, and it may become a ride or die for me.

-Have you ever tried The Ordinary salicylic acid?
+Have you ever tried The Ordinary Salicylic Acid 2% Solution?